Cloudxtreme/ScheduleIt/README.md

 ### Features Implemented

 * Portal for Student , Admin  and Council
-* Common calender for all three sections
+* Common calendar for all three sections
+* Mail & SMS notifications for events
 * Event / Placement offers feed for students
 * Statistic for event managing council
 * QR Code based ticketing system